 - Some packing peanuts are now made of potato starch (to avoid the environmental impact of styrofoam) and you can’t put them in your containers because when wet, they melt into a slushy soup.

 - If you do use styrofoam peanuts, it is a good idea to put a barrier, like plastic window screening, between the soil and the peanuts.
-If you don’t, the soil and peanuts mix together and at the end of the season, when you go to dump out your pot, you either have to pick out the peanuts or throw all the potting soil in the garbage - an environmental sin.
+If you don’t, the soil and peanuts mix and at the end of the season, when empty out your pot, you either have to pick out the peanuts or throw all the potting soil in the garbage.

-- Rocks Don’t Rock - There is a pervasive myth that putting gravel in the bottom of containers helps drainage.
-It doesn't - it actually encourages the soil to soak up water stay wet.
-Don't put gravel in the bottom of your pots.
+- Rocks: There is a pervasive myth that putting gravel in the bottom of containers helps drainage.
+It doesn't; it actually encourages the soil to soak up water and stay wet.
+Avoid gravel.

-- Better than Rocks You can also buy a product called “Better Than Rocks,” which you put over the drainage holes in the bottom of your pot or window box.
+- Better than Rocks: You can also buy a product called Better Than Rocks, which you put over the drainage holes in the bottom of your pot or window box.
 It’s made of recycled plastic and you can use it repeatedly.
-The advantage to this product is that it’s not only great for drainage it helps the air circulation in your container.
+The advantage of this product is that it’s not only great for drainage, but it helps the air circulation in your container.